yassinetb/yassinetb.github.io/_posts/2024-05-20-3_months_into_my_phd.md

 ---
 ## Choosing Your Research

-During a PhD, figuring out what problem to work on is more challenging and critical than solving solve the problem.
+During a PhD, figuring out what problem to work on is more challenging and critical than solving the problem.

 ### Good research?